 The bride and her girls might also consider celebrating together after the wedding ceremony.
 This is a great idea if the couple eloped or had a rather short engagement without much time to plan pre wedding events.
 If hosting the party after the nuptials, you are going to want to give the newlyweds some time together as a married couple before stealing her away for a girls weekend.
 Holding the party after the wedding can be an advantage as it gives the bride time to reflect and recover from the ceremony and share details about her new life with her gal pals.

 Where to celebrate this special event?

-There are so many options when it comes to where to have a girls only event.
-Some common getaway bachelorette party destinations include, Las Vegas, New Orleans, Miami, Nashville, and Atlantic City, to name a few.
-However, staying local and close to home can be more budget friendly and a bit less stressful to plan.
+There are so many options when it comes to where to have a girls-only event.
+Some top bachelorette party destinations include Las Vegas, New Orleans, Miami, Nashville, and Atlantic City, to name a few.
+However, staying local and close to home can be more budget-friendly and a bit less stressful to plan.
 Again, don’t forget about what the bride wants and doesn’t want.
-While having a destination get away can be exciting, it also comes with extravagant expenses, including travel, event and attraction tickets, hotel stay, and of course, food and drink.
+While having a destination getaway can be exciting, it also comes with extravagant expenses, including travel, event and attraction tickets, hotel stay, and of course, food and drink.
 While the lifetime memories might certainly be worth the price, some guests might not be able to budget for such costs or get time away due to work or family obligations.
 If costs and time commitments are a concern for the guests, it can be just as exciting to host the party close to home for a night or weekend.
-A few alternatives to a destination party include taking a local wine and painting class, visiting a museum close by, attending a show or concert, or even a simple adult sleepover at someone’s house or AirBnB.
+A few alternatives to a destination party include taking a local wine and painting class, visiting a museum close by, attending a show or concert, or even a simple adult sleepover at someone’s house or Airbnb.

 Do mothers attend the Bachelorette Party?